 And this will subsequently help prevent you from wasting too much of your efforts unnecessarily trying to convince your customers.

 Every startup owner should always put themselves in their customer’s shoes.
 This is how you will probably be able to get answers to such questions as “why customers buy from you?”
 You will also be able to understand the rationale for making a purchasing decision, prepare your business to satisfy those needs discovered.

-There is not rocket science about it; the more customers your business attracts, the more sales you will make and the more revenue you will generate.
+There is no rocket science about it; the more customers your business attracts, the more sales you will make and the more revenue you will generate.

-How much your business is able to generate as revenue is directly proportional to how many customers your business have.
+How much your business is able to generate as revenue is directly proportional to how many customers your business has.
 Remember, being satisfied as a customer is good for your business to make more sales and grow.

 Getting into your customer minds

 To be able to get into your customer minds, a great deal of observation, empathy, integrative thinking is required.
 You got to be able to connect the dots between seemingly unconnected circumstances and behaviour to arrive at that special benefit your customer gets from your business.